We use cookies to improve your experience. By continuing, you accept our cookie policy.

 No matter who you are or where you've come from, we all deserve to live in a well-built home in a safe neighborhood.
 For many families, this goal would not be a reality without Edisto Habitat for Humanity, which provides a "hand-up" out of substandard housing and into a home of their own.

-Edisto Habitat for Humanity works with families, volunteers, local businesses, community partners, and donors to ensure that more people in Orangeburg County can live in affordable and safe homes.
+Edisto Habitat for Humanity works with families, volunteers, local businesses, community partners, and donors to ensure that more people in Orangeburg County and our surrounding areas can live in affordable and safe homes.

 Affordable homeownership is a transformative force that creates the conditions for families to break free from stress and fear, fostering stability and confidence.
 Studies show that strong and stable households are the bedrock of child development and growth.
 When a home becomes a nurturing environment for health and safety, families can truly thrive.
 Homeownership not only allows families to save for the future and invest in educational opportunities but also opens doors to better job opportunities and long-term career growth, instilling hope and optimism.